johnnyw3/gemm/README.md

 # Benchmarks

-Metrics are in GFLOPs; speedups are compared to OpenBLAS (in most cases, we also compared to Intel's MKL and used whichever library was faster as the baseline).
+Metrics are in GFLOPs; speedups are compared to OpenBLAS (we also compared to Intel's MKL and used whichever library was faster as the baseline).
 Types are `fp32` for AVX-based kernels and `bf16` input/`fp32` result for AMX.